 And it’s even worse when your husband or boyfriend doesn’t know how to support you.

-When Your Boyfriend Can’t Cope With the Rape
+What to Remember if Your Boyfriend Can’t Cope With the Rape

-Rape triggers deep-seated, painful emotions for men
+1. Know that rape triggers deep-seated, painful emotions

 I taught grade 8 for three years, and one of my male students’ sisters was raped.
 My student had a very, very difficult time coping with his sister’s rape – his pain came out in different ways, all the time.
 He felt helpless, scared, and unable to help her deal with the rape.
 He was emotionally volatile, and would outburst in anger at the drop of a hat.